samirtahir91/acm-test/README.md

         kind: GlobalTenantResource
         labelSelector: "colour=blue"
     ```

-    - i.e. I want to test a new networkpolicy:
+Scenario: I want to test a new networkpolicy:
 - I add the new policy into the current beta (`globalTenantResources/base/network-policies/green.yaml`),
 - I update my tenant label for `global-resources` in my test subteam `patch.yaml` to `beta`
 - I commit and push the changes, let Capsule sync, and I can see my new networkpolicy in my test tenants namespace.
 - Once satisfied with tests I can roll out to all my tenants
 - I can simply switch the label on the cluster kustomization.yaml `globalTenantResources/envs/dev/dev-cluster/kustomization.yaml` for green to be stable, or copy the updated policy to the `blue.yaml` under `globalTenantResources/base/network-policies/`

-    - ResourceQuotas are scoped using the `quota` label in the subteam `patch.yaml`
+Note - ResourceQuotas are scoped using the `quota` label in the subteam `patch.yaml`